Green Tea – Functions, Effectiveness, Preparation, Dosages, Side-Effects

 Preparation of Green Tea

-Depending on the type and variety of green tea you wish to brew, the brewing temperature and steeping time guidelines may differ.
+The brewing temperature and steeping time guidelines may differ depending on the type and variety of green tea you wish to brew.
 If the tea packaging does not include brewing instructions, ask your tea dealer for advice.

 Here are some general tea-making guidelines to remember while making it.
 Use filtered water that is fresh, pure, and cool.
 These teas are usually made in short infusions at 160 to 180 degrees.
 Don’t let your tea become too hot!
 If the water is overly hot, especially for this tea, the bitterness and astringency of the tea will be released more quickly.
 If you don’t have an electric kettle with temperature control, let the water cool before pouring it over the leaves.
 It depends on the tea, but a good bet is to use roughly 2 grams of loose leaf tea per 8 oz. cup of water.
 Use the steeping instructions on your tea package if it has them.
 To maintain all of the heat in the steeping vessel, cover the steeping tea.